Traffic Recorder

 API Reference

-All endpoints are under /ui/api/recorder.
+All endpoints are under /api/v1/recorder.
 Authentication required.

 Sessions